csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 ## editing

+Editing is generally very similar to just adaptation/finetuning.
+One distinction is that it tends to try to keep changes localized, in an effort not to affect performance for most of the model.

 - Tell Your Model Where to Attend: Post-hoc Attention Steering for LLMs ([zhang, singh, liu, liu, yu, gao, zhao, 2023](https://arxiv.org/abs/2311.02262)) - upweight attention scores at specific positions to improve LLM controllability
 - Editing Large Language Models: Problems, Methods, and Opportunities ([yao, ..., zhang, 2023](https://arxiv.org/pdf/2305.13172.pdf))
     - model-editing = data-efficient alterations to a model
 - memory-based
     - SERAC: Memory-Based Model Editing at Scale ([mitchell...manning, finn, 2022](https://proceedings.mlr.press/v162/mitchell22a/mitchell22a.pdf))
       - keep track of list of edits in external memory and use them as appropriate context at test time (don't finetune the model)
     - T-Patcher (Huang et al., 2023) and CaliNET (Dong et al., 2022) introduce extra trainable parameters into the feed- forward module of PLMs
 - weight updates
     - Knowledge Neurons in Pretrained Transformers ([dai et al. 2021](https://arxiv.org/abs/2104.08696)) - integrated gradients wrt to each neuron in BERT, then selectively udpate these neurons
     - ROME: Locating and Editing Factual Associations in GPT ([meng, bau et al. 2022](https://arxiv.org/abs/2202.05262) )
       - *localize factual associations* - causal intervention for identifying neuron activations that are decisive in a model’s factual predictions